-- the S-TRUST Sign-it Security Environment Manager
+- the OPENLiMiT SignCubes Security Environment Manager

-- the S-TRUST Sign-it Viewer
+- the OPENLiMiT SignCubes Viewer

-- the S-TRUST Sign-it Integrity Tool
+- the OPENLiMiT SignCubes Integrity Tool

-The first two parts represent the main components (subsystems) of the TOE whereas the Integrity Tool is a separate application implemented as a Java
+The first two parts represent the main components of the TOE whereas the OPENLiMiT SignCubes Integrity Tool is a separate application implemented as a Java Applet.
+The OPENLiMiT SignCubes Integrity Tool is used to allow the user to check the integrity of the installed product.